Cebgo Logo

 Tigerair Philippines Logo 2013

 After acquiring part of SEAIR, Inc., the former SEAIR began operating under a new brand: Tigerair Philippines.
-The company logo features a gray inscription with the name, executed in a simple and business-like style.
-The choice of font and color emphasizes the professionalism and straightforwardness of the brand.
+The company logo features a gray inscription of the name, executed in a simple, business-like style.
+The choice of font and color emphasizes the brand’s professionalism and straightforwardness.

 The logo’s design draws special attention, with an orange dot over the letter “i” and part of the letter “g” transformed into a smile.
 These elements make the logo friendly and welcoming, making it more accessible and appealing.
 The use of orange is deliberate, hinting at tiger stripes and symbolizing the company’s dynamism and energy.

-The logo’s font creates associations with the soft tread of an animal, suggesting grace and lightness.
+The logo’s font evokes the soft tread of an animal, suggesting grace and lightness.
 This is enhanced by the image of an orange tail waving in the wind.
 This element is intended to remind the company of its ability to adapt quickly and flexibly in the changing world of aviation.

 The Tigerair Philippines’ emblem stands out for its minimalism and memorable design.
-It reflects the brand’s core principles—affordability, friendliness, and reliability—while maintaining unique and vivid accents that make the company’s visual identity recognizable and attractive to passengers.
+It reflects the brand’s core principles of affordability, friendliness, and reliability while maintaining unique and vivid accents that make the company’s visual identity recognizable and attractive to passengers.

 2015 – today